GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

   - `$ export PATH=$PATH:/opt/node/bin`
   - Before proceeding, ensure the host has internet connection, then run `$ npm install -P`
   - `$ exit`

+8. Update the corresponding custom script: Login to oxTrust and locate the interception script labelled `passport_social`.
+Replace the contents with those of the file found [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/version_3.1.3/Server/integrations/passport/PassportExternalAuthenticator.py).

-8. [Optional but recommended] Patch known vulnerability in the code:
+9. [Optional but recommended] Patch known vulnerability in the code:

   - Add new properties to the `passport_social` authentication script on "Custom scripts -> Person authentication" page (no quotes):
     - "key_store_file" = "/etc/certs/passport-rp.jks"